“We are the last generation that can fight climate change. We have a duty to act” - Ban Ki-moon (former Secretary-General of the United Nations)

 1. Humans now face an unprecedented global emergency with a rapidly advancing climate catastrophe and mass extinctions - with our own extinction very probable.
-This is happenning because our political and economic systems have mislead us into a worldwide and dangerous gamble with our planet's ecosystem, our climate and our future.
+This is happening because our political and economic systems have mislead us into a worldwide and dangerous gamble with our planet's ecosystem, our climate and our future.
 Our economic activities since the start of the industrial revolution have been pumping greenhouse gases such as carbon dioxide (CO2) into our atmosphere which are warming our planet uncontrollably.
 Not only is science showing humanity now has the biggest problem it has ever faced but the world's UN-organised method of dealing with climate change is clearly failing humanity (read more here).
-In June 2017 President (full-time idiot and leader of Disaster Capitalism) Donald Trump announced that the USA was pulling out of the Paris Climate Agreement of December 2015 (read more in paragraphs 21-4 here)..
-This has weakened the world's effort to slow down global warming and climate change.
+The USA has pulled out of the UN's 2015 Paris Climate Agreement and this has weakened the world's effort to slow down global warming and climate change.
 Our planet can survive this climate change but the countless species living on it cannot.
 More specifically, humans cannot survive the coming climate crisis in anything like our current numbers and human civilisation is now facing a self-made global catastrophe.

 2. Only in the last 40 years has it been fully realised that the rise in the CO2 content of the